anjalijaisinghani/ExpenseXpert/README.md

 This project is licensed under the MIT License.

 Contact
-For any queries or contributions, contact:
+For any queries or contributions, contact:anjalijaisinghani42@gmail.com